GabrielKzr/btree/README.md

 - `void btree_print(struct btree_t* btree);`
   - Prints the tree recursively in a bracketed form.

-## Design Notes & Caveats
+## Design Notes

-- `btree_destroy` frees the `btree` struct itself.
-If you intend to reuse the same `btree_t` allocation, call `btree_clear` instead or re-`malloc` after clearing.
 - `btree_remove` uses a value-pushdown approach (promotes from children) rather than the classic BST delete by predecessor/successor.
-It works for this sample but differs from standard textbook implementations.
 - Traversal functions expect a preallocated array of `struct btree_node_t*` pointers with capacity at least `btree->size`.
 - Error codes are minimal; for robust applications, consider standardizing return values and adding input validation.

-## Future Improvements

-- Implement a hash function to use not just integers, but also any kind of data (`void *`)